SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Cassandra_updating.md

 `nodetool version`

-By default, DataMiner installs **Cassandra 3.11**.
-However, Cassandra 4.0 is also supported.
+By default, DataMiner installs **Cassandra 3.7**.
+However, Cassandra 3.11 and 4.0 are also supported.

 > [!NOTE]
-> Cassandra 4.0 is no longer supported on Windows, which means that extra Linux servers will be required to host the Cassandra database.
+> Cassandra 4.0 is **no longer supports Windows**, which means that extra Linux servers will be required to host the Cassandra database.
-> Older DataMiner versions deployed Cassandra 3.7.

 ## Updating the Cassandra version